Make Family Memories with the Lansing Lugnuts

 - A blanket if you have lawn seating.

 - Sunglasses and hats.
-Sunscreen is a must!
+Sunscreen is a must for sunny days!

 - Empty water bottles (such as Nalgene or Camelbak).
 While no outside food or drinks are allowed, there are drinking fountains throughout the ballpark.
 On especially hot days, it’s nice to fill up a couple of bottles for the family to stay hydrated.
 Note: the Lugnuts do not allow containers inside the ballpark, either, but empty water bottles are an exception.